TheThingsIndustries/lorawan-stack-docs/CONTRIBUTING.md

   - If a line is longer than 120 columns, insert a line break
   - In very special cases, longer lines are tolerated

+## Building Frequency Plans Documentation

+The [Frequency Plans](https://github.com/TheThingsIndustries/lorawan-stack-docs/blob/master/doc/content/reference/frequency-plans/_index.md) section contains all frequency plans that are officially supported by {{% tts %}}.
+The list of frequency plans is populated from the [LoRaWAN Frequency Plans for {{% tts %}} Github repository](https://github.com/TheThingsNetwork/lorawan-frequency-plans/).
+To update the list of frequency plans with the newest changes from the Frequency Plans repository, run `make freq.deps`.

 ## Legal

 The Things Stack Documentation is Apache 2.0 licensed.